 The analysis of this public policy impact was not completed in time for inclusion in this report.
-The NC offshore wind study results will be provided in a separate report once the full analysis is completed in early 2021.
+Due to resource constraints within the study group, the public policy request study results have been delayed and will be provided in a supplemental report once the full analysis is completed in the first half of 2022.

-In this 2020 NCTPC Process, the Participants validated and continued to build on the information learned from previous years' efforts.
+In this 2021 NCTPC Process, the Participants validated and continued to build on the information learned from previous years' efforts.
 Each year the Participants will look for ways to improve and enhance the planning process.
 The study process confirmed again this year that the joint planning approach produces benefits for all Participants that would not have been realized without a collaborative effort.